gericraig/liri-node-app/README.md

 -
 Liri stands for Language Interpretation and Recognition Interface.
 It is a command line nope app that takes in parameters and gives back data.

-Motivation
--
-This is a project at the Berkeley Bootcamp where we are learning to implement node.js.

 What it does
 -
 Spotify